- Home

 Drug Screen / Background Check

-Students must make account with CastleBranch (outside entity), which includes your background check and immunization compliance tracker.
+Students must create an account with CastleBranch (outside entity), which includes your background check and immunization compliance tracker.
 Drug screening occurs after courses have begun.
 Non-compliance with either may result in student being dropped.

 Social Security Card